ICICLE-ai/faf-api-ICICLE/API_README.md

 Time frames are organized by year and can be found in the columns.
 Each new year brings another order of columns, such as ton_2022 and value_2022.
 Anything in the future is estimated and subjected to change.
 Each recent year has additional columns for the highs and lows of each year that give room for error, unlike older years

-## 0 1 2 3
+## Directional Flow Numbers
-Any table with a 2 relates to imports coming into the U.S, and any table with a three relates to exports leaving the U.S. 1 refers to goods traded within the borders of the U.S., and 0 includes everything from 1, but it also consists of the movement of goods from 2 and 3 inside the U.S., but before/after leaving the U.S.
+Any table with a 2 relates to imports coming into the U.S, and any table with a 3 relates to exports leaving the U.S. 1 refers to goods traded within the borders of the U.S., and 0 includes everything from 1, but it also consists of the movement of goods from 2 and 3 inside the U.S., but before/after leaving the U.S.

+#Ideas for Further Development

+##Table Transivity
+There was an idea for the import and export endpoints to include products traded in and out of the U.S., but it's still being determined if this is possible.
+Based on current knowledge, it's believed that tables with 1 don't share the same data as the tables marked 2 and 3, but this needs to be approved to prevent data duplication when querying.
+If table transitivity is not possible between the 1, 2, and 3 tables, separate endpoints can be made for exported goods outside the U.S. and imported goods into the U.S. It's also noted that there is no transitivity expected between the faf and state tables, only between faf1, faf2, faf3, and state1, state2, and state3.

+##JSON Sent for Small Queries
+An idea proposed was to send data in JSON format if the data retrieved from the query was relatively small.
+JSON is the standard data format for RESTful APIs and is more compatible with most programming languages.
+Due to its flexibility, sending data in this format would make more sense when the data quantity is small.
+JSON's ability to handle hierarchical data structures, maintain data types, and support nested relationships makes it an excellent choice for transmitting smaller datasets.
+Additionally, its human-readable format and broad compatibility with various libraries and languages enhance its suitability for efficient and effective data interchange.
+With all of this in mind, it would make sense to add this as an option for sending small data quantities.